PromyLOPh/guix-hpc-website/drafts/activity-report-2019.md

-Many other key HPC packages have been added, upgraded, or improved, including the SLURM batch scheduler, the HDF5 data management suite, the LAPACK reference linear algebra package, the Julia programming language, Rust crate packaging, and many more.
+Many other key HPC packages have been added, upgraded, or improved, including the SLURM batch scheduler, the HDF5 data management suite, the LAPACK reference linear algebra package, the Julia and Rust programming languages, the PyOpenCL Python interface to OpenCL, and many more.

 In addition to the packages in core Guix, we have been developing [_channels_](https://guix.gnu.org/manual/devel/en/html_node/Channels.html)